Overview

 . - You can inspect the chain state in Polkadot.js Apps to verify that everything is in order for the launch.

-Note: if you look at the node logs, it should be starting to sync the relay-chain (Rococo in our case).
+Note: if you look at the node logs, it should be starting to sync the relay-chain (Paseo in our case).
 For this dry-run step, you don’t have to wait until it is fully synced.
 However, after deployment, a node needs to be fully synced in order to collate parachain blocks.

 Deploy your nodes